 Performance outcomes Acceptable outcomes Complies Comments PO9 Development includes design features which enhance public safety and seek to prevent opportunities for crime, having regard to: (a) sightlines; (b) the existing and intended pedestrian movement network; (c) the existing and intended land use pattern; and (d) potential entrapment locations.
-AO9 No acceptable outcome is provided. n/a Not applicable.
-Pedestrian and cycle moveme ent network PO10 Reconfiguring a lot must assist in the implementation of a Pedestrian and cycle movement network to achieve safe, attractive and efficient pedestrian and cycle networks.
-AO10 No acceptable outcome is provided. n/a Not applicable.
-Public transport network PO11 Where a site includes or adjoins a future public transport corridor or future public transport site identified through a structure planning process, development: (a) does not prejudice the future provision of the identified infrastructure; (b) appropriately treats the common boundary with the future corridor; and (c) provides opportunities to integrate with the adjoining corridor where a it will include an element which will attract pedestrian movement.
+AO9 No acceptable outcome is provided. • The development will comply.
+Pedestrian and cycle move ment network PO10 Reconfiguring a lot must assist in the implementation of a Pedestrian and cycle movement network to achieve safe, attractive and efficient pedestrian and cycle networks.
+AO10 No acceptable outcome is provided. • The development will comply.
+Public transport network

+Performance outcomes Acceptable outcomes Complies Comments PO11 Where a site includes or adjoins a future public transport corridor or future public transport corridor or future public transport site identified through a structure planning process, development: (a) does not prejudice the future provision of the identified infrastructure; (b) appropriately treats the common boundary with the future corridor; and (c) provides opportunities to integrate with the adjoining corridor where a it will include an element which will attract pedestrian movement.
 Residential subdivision AO11 No acceptable outcome is provided. n/a Not applicable.
+PO12 Residential lots are: (a) provided in a variety of sizes to accommodate housing choice and diversity; and (b) located to increase variety and avoid large areas of similar lot sizes.
+AO12 No acceptable outcome is provided. n/a Not applicable.
+Rural residential zone PO13 New lots are only created in the Rural residential zone where land is located within the 4,000m2 precinct, the 1 hectare precinct or the 2 hectare precinct.
+AO13 No acceptable outcome is provided.
+The subject site is located within the 4,000m2 precinct.
+Previous stages of Wylandra have achieved minimum lot sizes of 3,000m2 and a minimum average lot size of 4,000m2.
+Additional provisions for g reenfield development o nly